-The R&D programme of IRFU consists in demontrating the feasibility of the production of + ions with the use of a target of positronium atoms (the bound state of an electron and a positron).
+The GBAR project, initiated by an IRFU team, has been approved by CERN in May 2012.
+It started as a R&D program of IRFU demonstrating the feasibility of the production of + ions with the use of a target of positronium atoms (the bound state of an electron and a positron).
 This target, when bombarded with antiprotons, should allow to combine its positrons with the incoming antiprotons.

 -create positronium atoms with density of order 1012 cm-2.

 -exploit these in a very short time, of order their decay time period of 142 ns, with the aim to form a target for the antiprotons.

 It will then be possible to create neutral anti-hydrogen as well as positive anti-hydrogen ions + .
 Note that if protons are used as incident particles instead of antiprotons, one obtains hydrogen and H- ions.

 ALPHA (Antihydrogen Laser PHysics Apparatus)

 ASACUSA (Atomic Spectroscopy And Collisions Using Slow Antiprotons)